 - establish the Odyssey Award, which recognizes the year’s best audiobook production for youth

-- implement a biennial young adult literature symposium, including stipends for travel to the symposium for members who could not otherwise afford to attend
+- implement a biennial young adult services symposium, including stipends for travel to the symposium for members who could not otherwise afford to attend

 - distribute mini grants to members for innovative Teen Read Week programs